//Tron

 Is Tron safe to use?

-Tron receives a B- risk grade (30/100) from Hindenrank, where lower scores indicate lower risk.
-Moderate risk — exceptional stablecoin settlement utility and deflationary tokenomics are materially offset by SEC fraud charges against the founder, concentrated governance, and regulatory exposure as the dominant USDT chain.
+Tron receives a B- risk grade (28/100) from Hindenrank, where lower scores indicate lower risk.
+Moderate risk — SEC fraud charges settled in March 2026 (all dismissed) removes the key regulatory overhang; remaining risks are concentrated governance and systemic USDT stablecoin exposure.
 Tron is a high-throughput Layer 1 blockchain that has become the dominant network for stablecoin transfers, hosting 51% of global USDT circulation (~$84 billion) and processing 6-7 million transactions daily.
 Founded by Justin Sun in 2017, it uses a Delegated Proof of Stake consensus with 27 Super Representatives producing blocks every 3 seconds.
-Tron generated $1.2 billion in protocol revenue in Q3 2025 and is one of the few major L1s with a deflationary token supply (-1.7% annualized), as transaction fee burns consistently exceed new TRX issuance.
-Its B- grade reflects strong operational performance and ecosystem vitality, significantly offset by regulatory risk from the ongoing SEC fraud case against Justin Sun, the concentrated 27-SR governance model, and the network's outsized exposure as the world's largest stablecoin settlement layer.
+In March 2026, the SEC settled its fraud case against Tron and Justin Sun — all charges dismissed with prejudice.
+Tron generated $1.2 billion in protocol revenue in Q3 2025 and maintains a deflationary token supply (-1.7% annualized).
+Its B grade reflects strong operational performance and the cleared regulatory overhang, significantly offset by the concentrated 27-SR governance model and the network's outsized exposure as the world's largest stablecoin settlement layer.

 What are the main risks of using Tron?

-The key risks identified for Tron are: (1) The SEC charged founder Justin Sun with fraud and market manipulation in 2023, alleging 600,000+ wash trades between 2018-2019.
-The case is in settlement negotiations, and additional market manipulation allegations emerged in February 2026.
-The outcome could materially affect Tron's regulatory standing in the US.
-(2) Tron's governance is controlled by 27 Super Representatives, a small validator set that creates centralization risk.
+The key risks identified for Tron are: (1) Tron's governance is controlled by 27 Super Representatives, a small validator set that creates centralization risk.
 Justin Sun and affiliated entities (HTX, Poloniex) hold significant TRX and influence multiple SR slots, giving concentrated control over protocol parameters and upgrades.
-(3) As the host of 51% of global USDT ($84 billion), Tron faces systemic risk if regulators or Tether decide to reduce the network's stablecoin exposure.
+(2) As the host of 51% of global USDT ($84 billion), Tron faces systemic risk if regulators or Tether decide to reduce the network's stablecoin exposure.
 The network's transaction volume and TRX burn rate depend heavily on USDT transfer activity.
-(4) The UpdateAccountPermission vulnerability (Q4 2024) allowed silent hijacking of 14,545 wallets holding $31.5 million through a protocol permission system flaw.
+US Treasury sanctions remain a distinct risk even after the SEC settlement.
+(3) The UpdateAccountPermission vulnerability (Q4 2024) allowed silent hijacking of 14,545 wallets holding $31.5 million through a protocol permission system flaw.
 While not a consensus-level exploit, it demonstrated risks in the account permission architecture.
+(4) The 60% fee reduction voted by SRs in August 2025 directly reduced the TRX burn rate.
+If transaction volume does not increase proportionally, TRX could shift from deflationary to inflationary.

 What is Tron's risk score breakdown?